NTI-Gymnasieingenjor/Cafeteria-skylt/Documentations/raspberrySetup.md

 But to keep the cloned repo in Raspberry Pi up to date with the Github repo:
 + Code locally and push to the Github repo
-+ Pull from the Raspberry Pi -> By changing active directory to Cafeteria-skylt
++ Pull from the Raspberry Pi -> By changing active directory to Cafeteria-display
     ```
-    cd /home/pi/Git/Cafeteria-skylt
+    cd /home/pi/Git/Cafeteria-display
     git pull
     sudo reboot
     ```